derekbomfimprates/derekbomfimprates/README.md

 :house_with_garden: I’m from Brazil and I live in Dublin/Ireland.

-:outbox_tray: 2021 Goals: Find a new job.
+:outbox_tray: 2021 Goals: Find a new job - (:heavy_check_mark:
+Information Technology Support Engineer at Intel).

+:outbox_tray: 2022 Goals: Find a job as software developer.

 📫 How to reach me: derekbomfim@hotmail.com